ifad/sentry-legacy-ruby/README.md

 </p>

 This is IFAD mirror of `sentry-ruby` gem with added support of legacy rubies (currently versions 2.3, 2.2 and 2.1).

+## Considerations

+Ruby 2.2 with Ubuntu-latest is not working due to sefmentaiton fault [https://github.com/ruby/setup-ruby/issues/496]